Nanticoke, Ontario: Summary

 Unlike the majority of Haldimand or Norfolk County, Nanticoke is a highly-industrialized community, which is southeast of Simcoe in neighbouring Norfolk County and south of Brantford.
-Nanticoke's residential area is bordered on the west by the Nanticoke Industrial Park, home to the Stelco Lake Erie Works and a number of smaller businesses, including Charles Jones Industrial, ESM, and Air Products.
+Nanticoke's residential area is bordered on the west by the Nanticoke Industrial Park, home to the Stelco Lake Erie Works and a number of smaller businesses, including Charles Jones Industrial, ESM Metallurgical Products, and Air Products.
 The neighbouring Nanticoke Refinery on the northeast and the former (demolished in 2019) Nanticoke Generating Station on the southeast are not part of the Industrial Park land, although this is frequently confused due to their proximity.

-One of Nanticoke's nearby natural landmarks is Peacock Point, which is composed of modest working class houses.
+One of Nanticoke's nearby natural landmarks is Peacock Point, which is composed of modest working-class houses.
 One of the closest communities to Nanticoke is Jarvis, which is only 11.4 km to the north.
 There are plenty of streams, valleys, and Lake Erie within a short driving distance of Nanticoke.
 Selkirk Provincial Park is approximately 11 km away and is the closest provincial park to Nanticoke.